rctruta/ICS-Generator-Script/README.md

-Here's a sample README that you can use for your GitHub repository:

----

 # ICS Generator Script

 This repository contains a Python script to generate `.ics` files for calendar events.
 Specifically, the script creates a series of bi-weekly meetings with a Google Meet link.
 It is designed to work seamlessly within GitHub Codespaces or your local development environment.